 TreeDivNet is a global network of tree diversity experiments, which provides a unique platform for research on the relation between tree species diversity and ecosystem functioning in major forest types around the world.
 Read the first TreeDivNet paper for a comprehensive description of the network, some first research results and future perspectives: Contributions of a global network of tree diversity experiments to sustainable forest plantations (pdf).

 TreeDivNet is the largest network of biodiversity experiments worldwide.
 In total, almost 1,111,750 trees were planted in the 24 experiments on a total surface of 817 ha.
 For information on the different experimental plantations, see Experiments.

-Forest management has been evolving for centuries.
-During the industrial revolution, forest management aimed at growing simple, highly productive monocultures.
-In the last decennia, however, sustainable management and mixed stands entered the (political) agenda.
-Several questions arose: Are mixed forests more productive than monocultures?
-Do mixed forests have a better regulation of energy, water and material fluxes?
-Are mixed forests more resistant to disturbances and pest outbreaks?
-Do mixed forests allow a higher biodiversity of associated species?
+Forest management goals have changed over time.
+Highly productive monocultures were aimed for during phases of high wood demand, e.g., during the industrial revolution or after the Second World War.
+However, there have been always discussions about pros and cons of pure vs. mixed stands.
+In the last decennia, sustainable forest management and the use of mixed stands again entered the (political) agenda, and several questions arose.
+Are mixed forests more productive than monocultures?
+Do mixed forests differ in their regulation of energy, water and material fluxes supporting sustainability?
+Are mixed forests more resistant to disturbance and pest outbreaks?
+Do mixed forests allow a higher diversity of associated species?